kube-reporting/metering-operator/Documentation/metering-config.md

 Uncomment the following sections and replace the `null` in `class: null` value with the name of the `StorageClass` to use.
 Leaving the value `null` will cause Metering to use the default StorageClass for the cluster.

-- `spec.presto.hive.metastore.storage.class`
+- `spec.presto.spec.hive.metastore.storage.class`
-- `spec.hdfs.datanode.storage.class`
+- `spec.hdfs.spec.datanode.storage.class`
-- `spec.hdfs.namenode.storage.class`
+- `spec.hdfs.spec.namenode.storage.class`

 ### Manually creating Persistent Volumes